DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *The investigation was no longer just about understanding the past—it was about reclaiming humanity's future.*

-# Chapter 11: Two Different Hands
+# Chapter 11: The Rebellion of the Guardians

 *Dr. Rebecca Morrison stared at her genetic analysis results, a frown deepening across her face.
 She had been testing the intervention hypothesis by looking for consistent patterns in the human modifications, but what she found was the opposite of consistency.*